khing2005/khingproj_1/khingproj_1/README.md

-`khingproject` is a lightweight Python package that provides simple utility functions for **Magnitude**, **Dot product**, and **Cross Product**.
+`khingproj_1` is a lightweight Python package that provides simple utility functions for **Magnitude**, **Dot product**, and **Cross Product**.
 It is designed mainly for learning purposes and as an example of Python packaging.